 Annette is a Leos Carax-directed musical, written and composed by the legendary Sparks brothers, involving a Bill Hicks-like comedian’s love affair with an acclaimed and much-loved opera singer.
 And it also has a baby puppet at its arc… Still with me?
-John Waters recently described this as his movie of the year, acclaiming that you need to see it for yourself so that ‘no one you know can possibly ruin this nutcase masterpiece’.
+John Waters recently described this as his movie of the year, affirming that you need to see it for yourself so that ‘no one you know can possibly ruin this nutcase masterpiece’.
 These terms go hand in glove when it comes to talking about either Leo Carax (Holy Motors admirers will abide) or the music of Ron and Russell Mael.
-Both Carax and the Sparks were awarded for Annette at this years’ Cannes Film Festival, winning Best Director in what was an extremely competitive year (Please watch Titane after this).
+Both Carax and the Sparks were awarded for Annette at this years’ Cannes Film Festival, with Carax winning Best Director in what was an extremely competitive year (Please watch Titane after this).
 In a lengthy Q+A with the writer-director, Carax went into great detail about the making of his English language debut feature, what it was like to collaborate and work with the likes of Sparks, Adam Driver and Marion Cotillard (as well as the importance of a baby puppet), and the relationship between one’s artistry and decency.
 There was also room for discussion on pet monkeys.

 When did you first encounter the music of Sparks?